QW1CKS/betanet-linter/README.md

 This tool uses static heuristic analysis.
 It cannot guarantee runtime compliance or detect dynamic behaviors (e.g., live rotation, runtime-generated keys, or negotiated ciphers).
 See [plans.md](./plans.md) for roadmap and deferred features (e.g., dynamic probe plugins, confidence metrics).

 ### Strict Mode vs Heuristic Mode (Transitional)
 Current checks are classified as `heuristic` evidence.
 Strict mode (default) treats heuristic passes as informational only; they do not count toward an overall PASS unless you explicitly enable `--allow-heuristic`.
-This prevents overstating normative compliance while the remediation roadmap (see `remedation`) is in progress.
+This prevents overstating normative compliance while the remediation roadmap (see [remedation.md](./remedation.md)) is in progress.

 CLI flags:
 ```